sleepymalc/VSCode-LaTeX-Inkscape/README.md

 	<img src="https://github.com/sleepymalc/sleepymalc/blob/main/Vscode-LaTEx-Inkscape/jpg/inkscape_example3.png" width="500"/>
 </p>

 This is quite eye-pleasing, right?
 Those are some drawing I made when taking Linear programming lectures.
 But this is just my naive drawing, compare to Gilles Castel's examples, this is nothing.
 Definitely check it out for the original blog.
+Or for more figures I draw, you can check out [Note](https://github.com/sleepymalc/Notes).

 One last thing is that I'll assume you have already install [VSCode Vim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim).
 While this is not required, but if you don't want to use it, then you'll need to assign different keybinding.
 Anyway, you'll see what I mean until then!